microsoft/community-organization-operations-suite/packages/acceptance-tests/README.md

     > yarn install:playwright_deps

-Now you can start running tests, simply run
+Now you can start running tests, there are two options for running tests, the first will act exactly as the CI will, the second will only work if a local copy of the project is currently running

+If you'd like to run the code similar to the CI, run:

     > yarn acceptance:test

+If you'd like to run the tests while you have a local copy of the project running, run:

+    > cd /package/acceptance-tests
+    > yarn pwrun

 ## Development